We need to find homes for our who make up the student body from our marketing, PR, advertising and branding.

 Host firms have a few duties of care and responsibilities:

-- Each team needs to be supervised, so someone needs to act as their manager.
+- Each student needs to be supervised, so someone needs to act as their manager.
 This will involve setting the tasks, acting as an employer, managing the team.
 There are some small elements to play in the assessment of these students – but it’s small, uncomplicated and for many employers it’s a satisfying way of being part of the student engagement.
 The key thing is that the employers provide a real experience of working life over the year, experience that they would be happy to accept as real experience when interviewing for staff in the future.

 - The team could be supervised as a whole by one person, or individuals could be supervised by individual host employer staff members.